amonks/run/README.md

 ## Programmatic Use

-Run can be used and extended programatically through its Go API.
+Run can be used and extended programmatically through its Go API.
 For more information, including a conceptual overview of the architecture, example code, and reference documentation, see [the godoc][godoc].

 [godoc]: https://amonks.github.io/run

+# Attribution and License

+Run is free for noncommercial and small-business use, with a guarantee that fair, reasonable, and nondiscriminatory paid-license terms will be available for everyone else.
+See LICENSE.md or invoke the program with `-license` for more details.

+Commercial licenses are available for 5$ per seat per month (billed yearly) by emailing a@monks.co.
+Discounts may be available for large deals, project contributors, markets with low purchasing power, customers I am fond of, or any other reason, at my discretion.
+Never hurts to ask.

+Run is made by Andrew Monks, with help from outside contributors.
+See CONTRIBUTORS.md for more details.

+Additionally, Run makes use of a variety of open source software.
+See CREDITS.txt for more details.